smalyu/telegram_sender/README.md

 - **Error Resilience**: Continues sending messages even if some fail, and logs errors for later review.

-- **Configurable**: Offers flexibility through parameters such as batch size, delay intervals, and MongoDB settings.
+- **Configurable**: Offers flexibility through parameters such as batch size, delay intervals, parse mode, and MongoDB settings.

 - **Optional Logging**: Allows enabling or disabling MongoDB logging based on your needs.